Skip to content

 Winners, Losers and Unknowns (First-Year View)

-Stakeholder Short-term upside Short-term downside / unknown
+Stakeholder Short-term upside Short-term downside / unknowns

 A refugee couple sits across from a Thai HR officer, examining a printed work contract and sample payslip together.